HistoryThis section has been translated automatically.

 - Agnello V, Koffler D, Eisenberg JW, Winchester RJ, Kundel HG (1971) C1g precipitins in the sera of patients with systemic lupus erythematosus and other hypocomplementemic states: characterization of high and low molecular weight types.
 J Exp Med 134 (Suppl): 228

-Cherrez-Ojeda I et al (2019) Autoimmune thyroid disease and urticarial vasculitis: is there a significantassociation
+- Cherrez-Ojeda I et al. (2019) Autoimmune thyroid disease and urticarial vasculitis: is there a significant

-- Sproßmann A et al (1994) Urticaria vasculitis syndrome in metastatic malignant testicular teratoma. dermatologist 45: 871-874
+- Sproßmann A et al (1994) Urticarial vasculitis syndrome in metastatic malignant testicular teratoma.
+Dermatologist 45: 871-874

 - Wang CC et al (2003) Urticarial vasculitis and dermatomyositis in a patient with nasopharyngeal carcinoma.
 Cutis 72: 399-402

-Outgoing links (42)Antihistamines, systemic; Azathioprine; Cellulite eosinophils; Chloroquine; Chronic lymphocytic thyroiditis; Colchicine; Cyclophosphamide; Dadps; Drug exanthema maculo-papular; Erythema anulare centrifugum; ...
+Outgoing links (43)Antihistamines, systemic; Azathioprine; Cellulite eosinophils; Chloroquine; Chronic lymphocytic thyroiditis; Colchicine; Cyclophosphamide; Dadps; DNASE1L3 Gene; Drug exanthema maculo-papular; ...
 Show all